-Since 1972, Dansig Insurance Risk Advisors has provided insurance and benefits solutions for consumers and businesses in 48 states, including Decatur, IL, Taylorville, IL, Shelbyville, IL, Macomb, IL, Springfield, IL, and Champaign, IL.
+Since 1972, Dansig Insurance Risk Advisors has provided insurance and benefits solutions for consumers and businesses in 48 states, including Decatur, IL, Taylorville, IL, Shelbyville, IL, Macomb, IL, Springfield, IL, Champaign, IL, Arthur, IL, New York, NY, and Eagleville, TN.
 Partnering with our clients, we combine our knowledge of insurance and risk management to deliver a strategic approach to solve all your insurance and benefits needs.

 Our mission at Dansig is to be the advisor of choice for our clients, the employer of choice for our team members, and a contributing partner to the communities we serve.